MathChat: Converse to Tackle Challenging Math Problems with LLM Agents: Evaluation

 \section{Evaluation}

 \textbf{Dataset.} We perform evaluations on all the level-5 (the highest difficulty level) problems from the test set of MATH dataset~\cite{hendrycks2021measuring}.
 Compared to other datasets for mathematical problems such as GSM8k~\cite{cobbe2021gsm8k}, the level-5 problems are much more challenging and include the application of theorems and complex equation derivation.
 The MATH dataset has 7 categories of problems: Prealgebra, Algebra, Number Theory, Counting and Probability, Geometry, Intermediate Algebra, and Precalculus.
-In our evaluation, we remove Geometry from the evaluation to make it consistent with previous work~\cite{drori2022pnas}.
-Most geometry problems from this dataset contain an Asymptote code to plot the figure.
-But the currently available version of GPT-4 cannot accept image input.
-If the raw code is included, it can leak information to the model through exact numbers for the coordinates.
-Taking these issues into consideration, we skip the evaluation on Geometry problems and remove ASY code from all the other categories (though this could result in a lack of enough information for some problems).
-The correct answer to each problem is deterministic and is enclosed in \texttt{\textbackslash boxed\{\}} in the dataset as ground truth (but not disclosed to the methods solving the problem).
+In our evaluation, we remove Geometry from the evaluation to make it consistent with previous work~\cite{drori2022neural} (additional explanation in Appendix~\ref{appendix:prompt}).